LSSI-ETH/Omicron_DML/README.md

 =====================================================

-./data only contains a small subset of the data from our sorted libraries.
+NOTE: ./data only contains a small subset of the data from our sorted libraries.
 Please feel free to reach out to the authors to request the full datasets.